ckeditor/ckeditor4-docs/guides/dev/deep_dive/clipboard/README.md

 For licensing, see LICENSE.md.
 -->

-# Clipboard
+# Clipboard Integration

+One of the most important CKEditor features is the integration with the operating system's clipboard.
+The main role of this feature is to intercept any content that is being pasted, dropped, cut, copied or dragged from or to the editor.
+This allows to apply certain rules to this content, for instance the [Advanced Content Filter](#!/guide/dev_advanced_content_filter).

-One of the CKEditor features is a clipboard support, what means that the editor handle all of the pasted and dropped content.
-This feature is provided by the [Clipboard plugin](http://ckeditor.com/addon/clipboard) and is complex, so here is the guild to let you deeper understand how CKEditor works under the hood.
-If you only need to check how these features look like, see the [drop and paste feature overview](#!/guide/dev_drop_paste).
+This feature is provided by the [Clipboard plugin](http://ckeditor.com/addon/clipboard) and, because of incomplete, broken or totally missing native features, it is very complex.
+This is a guide to let you deeper understand how CKEditor's integration with clipboard works under the hood.
+We recommend reading the [Drop and Paste Feature Overview](#!/guide/dev_drop_paste) first.

-## Why do we need a custom clipboard?
+## Why Do We Need a Custom Clipboard Integration?

-The main problem is that there is no complete documentation how browser should implement pasting and dropping into the `contenteditable` element.
-If the HTML, pasted into the paragraph, should copy only HTML structure, like part of the browsers do, or copy CSS style sheet and paste it as inline styles, like other browsers do?
-If I paste two paragraphs into the list should they became two list items or two paragraphs of the same item?
-Unfortunately when it comes to the clipboard browsers behavior varied and it is not only about the content paste into the editor but also about the API.

-The second reason why the custom clipboard is useful is that thanks to it we are able to implement additional features like [content filtering](#!/guide/dev_acf) or [uploading pasted files](#!/guide/dev_drop_paste).
+The main problem is that we, the developers, want to have a control over what can be pasted or dropped into the editor.
+Browsers' implementations of these mechanisms are highly inconsistent and in many cases are unacceptable (e.g. Webkit and Blink based browsers put a very messy HTML soup into the clipboard).
+Furthermore, a user can copy a content from various sources like other websites, email clients, Word, etc. This content is full of inline styles, unwanted styling elements or simply is not semantical and therefore it could break the editing experience in CKEditor (read more in the [Content Filtering](#!/guide/dev_acf) guide).

+Therefore, filters must be implemented.
+But in order to do so, the content must be intercepted before it is inserted into the editor.

+But this is only one of many reasons why having control over the clipboard is useful.
+It also allows implementing features like [uploading pasted files](#!/guide/dev_drop_paste), customized integration that [widgets](#!/guide/dev_widgets) have and finally, allows what we love most, having a highly unified behavior amongst the browsers.

+The `contentEditable` has no specification yet, and features like what content is put into the clipboard when user copies some selected text will not be specified in any near future.
+Therefore, browsers vary when it comes to algorithms such as {@link CKEDITOR.editor#getSelectedHtml "get selected HTML"} or {@link CKEDITOR.editor#method-insertHtml "insert HTML into selection"} yield different results which often are very poor.

-## Paste event
+## The Paste Event

-{@link CKEDITOR.editor.paste Paste event} is the entry point for all pasted and, since 4.5 version, dropped content.
-This means this event is fired every time some content is dropped or pasted, does not matter if it was copied or dragged from another application, website, another editor or copy and paste or drag and drop was done internally inside the editor. {@link CKEDITOR.editor.paste Paste event} will be fired and it will be the reason of inserting content into the editor.
+The {@link CKEDITOR.editor#paste paste event} is the entry point for all pasted and, since CKEditor 4.5, also dropped content.
+This means that this event is fired every time some content is dropped or pasted.
+It does not matter if it was copied or dragged from another application, website, another editor or within a single editor.
+The {@link CKEDITOR.editor#paste paste event} is fired and, unless canceled, the data that it caries will be inserted into the editor.

-For example if you want to replace all old British swears like "Zooterkins" and "Gadzooks" to stars in the pasted content, you could do it this way:
+For example, if you want to replace all old British swears like "Zooterkins" and "Gadzooks" to stars in the pasted content, you could do it this way:

 	editor.on( 'paste', function( evt ) {
-		evt.data.dataValue = evt.data.dataValue.replace( 'Zooterkins', 'Z********s' ).replace( 'Gadzooks', 'G******s' );
+		evt.data.dataValue = evt.data.dataValue
+			.replace( /zooterkins/gi, 'z********s' )
+			.replace( /gadzooks/gi, 'g******s' );

+		// This code obviously won't preserve the case of the first and last letters.
+		// Let it be an exercise for the reader ;).
 	} );

-Note that `dataValue` is a simple string with the HTML what means that it may need to be parsed for the more complex changes and stringified back later.
+Note that `dataValue` is a JavaScript string with an HTML what means that it may need to be parsed for the more complex changes and stringified back later.

+	editor.on( 'paste', function( evt ) {
+			// Create standalone filter passing 'p' and 'b' elements. var filter = new CKEDITOR.filter( 'p b' ),
+			// Parse HTML string to pseudo DOM structure. fragment = CKEDITOR.htmlParser.fragment.fromHtml( evt.data.dataValue ),
+			writer = new CKEDITOR.htmlParser.basicWriter();

+		filter.applyTo( fragment );
+		fragment.writeHtml( writer );
+		evt.data.dataValue = writer.getHtml();
+	} );

-CKEditor do its input data transformations (like clean-up, type recognition, formating document form word, files uploading) the same way, using the paste listeners.
+CKEditor performs its input data transformations (like cleanup, type recognition, formating document form word, files uploading) the same way, using paste listeners.

-The `evt.data.dataValue` is the most important property, this is the HTML which will be passed to the {@link editor#insertHtml} method in the last `paste` listener.
-But {@link CKEDITOR.editor.paste paste event} contains more useful properties like `evt.data.method` (`drop` or `paste`) or `evt.data.type`.
+The `evt.data.dataValue` is the most important property, this is the HTML which will be passed to the {@link CKEDITOR.editor#method-insertHtml} method in the last {@link CKEDITOR.editor#paste paste} listener.
+But the {@link CKEDITOR.editor#paste paste event} contains more useful properties like `evt.data.method` (`'drop'` or `'paste'`) or `evt.data.type` (`'auto'`, `'html'` or `'text'`).

-The `evt.data.type` property may be confusing.
-If you pasted text into the paragraph it should get the paragraph formating.
+The `evt.data.type`'s role is to tell the editor what was the original type of the data being pasted.
+It affects how this content is later handled upon insertion.
+If you pasted a plain text into a paragraph it should inherit that paragraph's formating.
 So if the paragraph was red and bold the text should be red and bold too:

 	<p><span style="color:#FF0000"><strong>Lorem ^ ipsum</strong></span></p>